 - Children who arrive at school too late to receive a mark

 Parents/carers whose children are experiencing difficulties should contact the school at an early stage and work together with the staff in resolving any problems.
 This is nearly always successful.
-Our Attendance Officer and Senior Family Support Worker will work with parents/carers to resolve problems which may affect the child’s attendance.
-We may involve representatives of other agencies that work within the school i.e. the School Nurse, the Local Support Team etc. where required in order to ensure all children benefit from consistently good punctuality and attendance.
-If difficulties cannot be resolved in this way, the school will refer the child to an Education Welfare Worker (Local Support Team), who may issue Penalty Notices or instigate court proceedings
+Our Senior Family Support Worker will work with parents/carers to resolve problems which may affect the child’s attendance.
+We may involve representatives of other agencies that work within the school i.e. the School Nurse, the Early Help Team etc. where required in order to ensure all children benefit from consistently good punctuality and attendance.
+If difficulties cannot be resolved in this way, the school will refer the child to an Education Welfare Worker (Targeted Services, Families First), who may issue Penalty Notices or instigate court proceedings

 School Attendance and the Law